andy-reiu/dosesyncfront/README.md

 A user-friendly web interface for managing patient scheduling and dose planning in the Nuclear Department.

 The frontend allows staff to plan today's or the week's schedule—when to inject, how much to inject, and monitor remaining doses after injections.
-It supports role-based access and interacts seamlessly with the backend system to ensure accurate, real-time data.
+Role-based access and interacts with the backend system to ensure accurate, real-time data.

 There are user interfaces for managing calculations, hospital data, and isotopes.
 DoseSync provides two user roles: